Have you ever been talked down to because of your choice of DJ equipment? Don't worry, I already know the answer.

 It All Boils Down To One Thing…

 Bear with me, here.
-Before you close this browser window and never read my articles again, please realize that I’m not saying that old-school DJs are jealous of the gear that digital DJs possess.
-Nor am I saying that one kind of equipment or approach is better than the other.
+Before you close this browser window and never read my articles again, please realize that I'm not saying one kind of equipment or approach is better than the other.

-But, the fact is that fly-by-night digital DJs have it WAAAAAY easier than the dedicated old-schoolers did.
-Well, at least at first glance.
+The fact is, the modern digital DJ has it WAAAAAY easier than the old-schoolers did.
+At least, at first glance.

 For those who invested thousands of dollars in turntables (and needles, and had to learn how to maintain them), slowly built up a meticulously-crafted vinyl collection, and had to learn all the technical skills of DJing manually… the idea that pretty much anyone can accomplish the same thing these days with little-to-no investment is a bit hard to swallow:

 I used the word jealousy, which is a pretty loaded term.
 But I think it's natural to feel a bit torqued in this situation.
 How can those of us who took the time to do it “the traditional way”, and invested money in “real equipment”, not feel a little salty about someone who just jumps on the bandwagon because it's cool and accessible?

 Round and Round We Go